-Development of Novel Persulfide Precursors
+Development of Novel Hydropersulfide Precursors

 Nitroxyl (HNO) Reactivity with Reactive Sulfur Species

 Previous work in our lab focused on the reaction of HNO with thiols.
-Recently, we published an expansion of these studies with other reactive sulfur species: H2S and RSSH.
+We published an expansion of these studies with other reactive sulfur species: H2S and RSSH.
 The reaction of HNO with H2S produces either hydrogen polysulfides (H2Sn) or S8 depending on their relative concentrations.
 Both S8 and H2Sn are believed to be involved in cellular sulfane sulfur homeostasis.
 In this study, we also confirmed that persulfides exhibit enhanced nucleophilicity compared to thiols, which is the result of more than just differences in pKa.
 This difference in reactivity provides a possible explanation for the specificity of HNO signaling.

 New physiologically useful HNO donors